friedrich-de/AnimecardsWebsite/docs/index.md

 It is directed at people who want to learn Japanese efficiently through **self-study** and have a **passion for Japanese media** such as anime, manga and visual novels.

-If you have questions of any sort feel free to ask in the #beginner-questions chanel of the [Discord server](https://animecards.site/discord/) or check out the [contact page](support.md) for more ways to contact me.
+If you have questions of any sort feel free to ask in the #beginner-questions channel of the [Discord server](https://animecards.site/discord/) or check out the [contact page](support.md) for more ways to contact me.

 All steps are applicable to both Windows and Linux.
 All software is free.
 No paid products or services are offered.